strosz/com.northernrogue.cccp.spacetimedbserver/README.md

    - If starting fresh you will have your own local Docker, local WSL or custom remote SpacetimeDB server in no-time.
    - Extra compability checks for important steps.
    - Get notified of new SpacetimeDB server, Rust and SpacetimeDB SDK updates and update them in the Setup Window.
+   - Identity Manager Window which keeps track of your logged in identity and ensures that you don't publish databases with the wrong identity.

 📊 **Real-time Monitoring**
    - Monitor server status directly in Unity and send utility commands.